Fatalii vs Scotch Bonnet: Citrus Cut or Jerk Heat?

 Quick Comparison

-Fatalii measures 125K–400K SHU while Scotch Bonnet registers 100K–350K SHU — roughly equal in heat.
+Fatalii measures 125K–400K SHU while Scotch Bonnet registers 100K–350K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Fatalii is known for its citrusy and fruity flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).

 Fatalii